Emilio Aguinaldo: Independence era

-On July 4, 1946, after the end of World War II and Japanese occupation of the Philippines, the U.S. recognized the Philippines as an independent and sovereign nation.

 In 1950, President Elpidio Quirino appointed Aguinaldo as a member of the Philippine Council of State, where he served a full term.
 He returned to retirement soon afterward and dedicated his time and attention to veteran soldiers' "interests and welfare."
 He was conferred an honorary Doctor of Laws, Honoris Causa, by the University of the Philippines in 1953.
 In 1958, when asked by the Filipino journalist Guillermo Gómez Rivera if he regretted anything in his life, Emilio Aguinaldo stated:

 "Yes.
 I am regretful in large part for having risen up against Spain and, that is why, when the funerals were held in Manila of King Alfonso of Spain, I appeared at the cathedral for the surprise of the Spaniards.
 And they asked me why I had come to the funeral of the King of Spain against whom I rose up in rebellion...
 And, I told them that he is still my King because under Spain we were always Spanish subjects, or citizens, but now, under the United States, we are only a consumer market for their exports, if not pariahs, because they never made us citizens of any state of the United States...
 And the Spaniards made way for me and treated me as their brother on that significant day..."

 — President Emilio Aguinaldo, December 16th, 1958.
 Cavite, Philippines.